Convert RAW Drive to ExFAT or FAT32 Without Losing Data

 FAT32 (File Allocation Table):

 FAT32 is an older file system that has been widely used on USB drives, SD cards, and other external storage media.
-It is compatible with many other devices, such as game consoles, cameras, PCs, and more.
+The format is compatible with many other devices, such as game consoles, cameras, PCs, and more.
 However, it has several limitations:

-- Partition Size Limit: FAT32 supports partitions up to 32 GB in size.
+• Partition Size Limit: FAT32 can only support partitions up to 32 GB in size.
 On Windows, drives larger than this are often difficult to format directly as FAT32.

 ExFAT (Extended File Allocation Table):

 Microsoft released ExFAT in 2006 with the intention of bridging the FAT32 and NTFS gaps.
-It is optimized for external storage devices and offers several benefits:
+The file system is for external storage devices and offers several benefits:

-- No File Size Limit: Unlike FAT32, ExFAT allows the transfer of files larger than 4 GB, making it ideal for storing HD videos, large documents, or other large files.
+• No File Size Limit: Unlike FAT32, ExFAT allows the transfer of files larger than 4 GB.
+This makes it ideal for storing HD videos, large documents, or other large files.

-Recover Lost Data from a RAW Drive or a Formatted Drive
+Recover Lost Data from a RAW or Formatted Drive

 Before converting your RAW drive to ExFAT or FAT32, it is important to restore any data if possible.
 In most cases, converting a RAW file system will erase existing data.
 Therefore, consider using data recovery software before proceeding.

 Step 1.
-Download and install Donemax Data Recovery on your computer and make sure the RAW drive is connected to the computer.
+Download and install Donemax Data Recovery on your computer.
+Also, check and connect the RAW drive to the computer properly.

 Step 2.
 Open Donemax Data Recovery and select the RAW drive or formatted drive to start data recovery.

 Step 3.
-Click on Scan button to deeply scan the drive and find all recoverable files including existing files, inaccessible files, deleted files and formatted files, etc.
+Click on Scan button to deeply scan the drive and find all recoverable files.
+The software will find existing files, inaccessible files, deleted files and formatted files, etc.

 Step 4.
 Once the scan is completed, you can preview all recoverable files.
-Select the wanted files, click on Recover button to save them.
+Select the wanted files and click on Recover button to save the files.

 Method 1: Using Disk Management

-- Identify the RAW Drive: Locate the drive that is listed as RAW.
+2. Identify the RAW Drive: Locate the drive that appears as RAW.
 It will typically show unallocated or RAW in the status.

-This process will erase all data on the drive, but the RAW drive will be converted to either ExFAT or FAT32, making it usable again.
+This process will erase all data on the drive.
+But you will conver the RAW drive to either ExFAT or FAT32, making it usable again.

 Method 2: Using Command Prompt

-- Press Win + X to open Command Prompt as Administrator.
-Then, choose Command Prompt (Admin).
+1. Press Win + X to open Command Prompt as Administrator.
+You need to choose Command Prompt (Admin) from the list.

-- Type diskpart: Type diskpart and hit Enter in the command window.
+2. Type diskpart: Type diskpart in the command lines window and press Enter.

-- From the list, choose your RAW drive, then type pick disk X, using the appropriate disk number for X.
+4. From the list, choose your RAW drive, then type select disk X, using the appropriate disk number for X.

-- Clear the drive by typing clean and hitting Enter.
-All of the drive's partitions and data will be deleted in this stage.
+5. Clear the drive by typing clean and hitting Enter.
+The process will delete all the drive's partitions and data in this stage.

-- Format the Drive: Type format fs=fat32 fast and hit Enter to format the drive as FAT32.
-Use the format fs=exfat quick for ExFAT.
+7. Format the Drive: Use the command format fs=fat32 quick and hit Enter to format RAW to FAT32.
+Use the command format fs=exfat quick for ExFAT.

 Your drive will now be formatted to the desired file system and ready for use.